Skip to main content

 Pro Tip: You can add as many endpoints as you need.
 Each endpoint can have its own data structure and mock data, making it perfect for testing complex APIs.

-Common Endpoints to Add
+Common Resources to Add

 5